 Building a New Moodle Course

-You can print out this section of this page in checklist form: Checklist for Building a New Moodle Course (PDF,180 K)
+To print this section in checklist form. see: Checklist for Building a New Moodle Course (PDF,180 K)

 Request a Moodle course.